natsbalota/natsbalota/README.md

 - 👀 I’m interested in Programming, and Data Analytics
 - 🌱 I’m currently learning Web and Computer Programming
 - 💞️ I’m looking to collaborate on Programming projects and developments
-- 📫 You can reach me through email: ncbalota@gmail.com
+- 📫 You can reach me through email: balotan@byui.edu

 <!---
 natsbalota/natsbalota is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.